-ZenWiFi AX CXT8: Excellent performance
+ZenWiFi AX XT8: Excellent performance

 Fast Wi-Fi speeds

-When I increased the distance to 40 feet (12 m), it now registered higher than 770 Mbps.
+When I increased the distance to 40 feet (12 m), it registered higher than 770 Mbps.
 Wi-Fi 5 clients fared the worst on the chart.
-However, that’s because the XT8 is the only one, among the existing handful of Wi-Fi 6 mesh systems on the market, that doesn’t feature 3×3 or faster Wi-Fi 5.
+However, that’s because the XT8 is the only one among the existing handful of Wi-Fi 6 mesh systems on the market that doesn’t feature 3×3 or faster Wi-Fi 5.